Skip to main content

 The five uncompressed items are not a disappointment.
 They are the checklist.
 Everything AI could not compress is precisely what executives should govern in any AI adoption: who decides activation, how claims get validated, who owns reliability, how adoption is measured, and where accountability lives.

-A useful test for any "built with AI" claim, whether from a vendor or your own team: ask for the system's capabilities graded on four statuses — implemented, activated, validated, unvalidated — and ask for the bad numbers.
+A useful test for any "built with AI" claim, whether from a vendor or your own team: ask for the system's capabilities graded on four statuses (implemented, activated, validated, unvalidated) and ask for the bad numbers.
 If every capability is presented as live and every metric is flattering, you are looking at a demo with a narrative attached.

 One deployment does not prove the model generalizes, and we do not claim it does.
 What transfers is the method: an evidence hierarchy in which code and production records outrank documentation, activation gates that keep judgment human, and an audit that publishes its own failures.

-The full evidence base — including the failures — is in the RachelOS delivery-model case study.
+The full evidence base, including the failures, is in the RachelOS delivery-model case study.

 More operating patterns.

-July 2, 2026 / 5 min read
+August 5, 2026 / 12 min read

-Read insight
+Read guide

-July 2, 2026 / 4 min read
+August 4, 2026 / 9 min read

 Human APIs Become Organizational Bottlenecks